 The urethral sponge can be stimulated through the roof of the vagina and by pleasuring the area surrounding the urethral opening.
 But it is not a magic orgasm button.
 Most women will not enjoy having it stimulated until after they’ve reached mid-to high level arousal.

-Women can become aroused and orgasmic by stimulating any of these structures (or in many other non-genital ways as well) but, in general the best arousal and orgasms happen when all of these structures are thoroughly stimulated.
+Women can become aroused and orgasmic by stimulating any of these structures (and in many other non-genital ways as well) but in general, the best arousal and orgasms happen when all of these structures are thoroughly stimulated.